Ceferino Garcia: Boxing career

+Bolo punch

+Garcia is still generally associated with the bolo punch, an unorthodox punch whose motion has been compared to the swinging action of a Filipino bolo knife used in cutting vegetation.
+The punch is generally described as a wide, circular blow combining elements of a hook and an uppercut, often thrown with a looping arm motion.
+Garcia has often been credited with popularizing the bolo punch in professional boxing, and some accounts have described him as its inventor.
+Other sources, however, have noted that an earlier Filipino boxer, Macario Flores, was reported using a similar punch in the 1920s.
+Later fighters associated with the punch included Kid Gavilán, Sugar Ray Robinson, Sugar Ray Leonard, and Roy Jones Jr.

 Life after boxing

 After retiring from the ring he made a few uncredited appearances in Hollywood films with the exception of "Joe Palooka, Champ" in which he plays himself.
 He was also employed for a time by actress Mae West as her chauffeur and bodyguard.

 During the 1930s and 1940s, Garcia lived on 1042 S. Rowan St., in the Boyle Heights neighborhood of Los Angeles.

 Garcia died on January 1, 1981, while in San Diego, California.
 His grave is located at Valhalla Memorial Park Cemetery in North Hollywood, California.